datastaxdevs/workshop-spring-stargate/README.md

 **That's it.** Gitpod provides all tools we will need today including `Maven` and exporting port `8080`.
 At initialization of the workspace we schedule a `mvn clean install` to download dependencies.

-Also you may have noticed there is a build happening - even before we get started.
+Also you may have noticed that a build is happening - even before we get started.
 The sample project already exists and loading the developer enviroment triggers a build to download all the maven dependencies so you don't have to.

 [🏠 Back to Table of Contents](#table-of-content)